ipb-halle/k8sTicket/docs/HowTo.md

           servicePort: gmweb
         path: /GoldenMutagenesisWeb
 ````
 We have removed the rewrite instructions here, because k8sTicket will proxy and rewrite the requests.

 ## k8sTicket Deployment
-Finally we have to deploy k8sTicket in the example namspace.
+Finally we have to deploy k8sTicket in the example namespace.
 This step could also be the first one.
 Because k8sTicket needs to read and write information to the cluster, it requires a ServiceAccount, a Role and a RoleBinding.
 For security reasons those definitions are limited to the example namespace.

 ````yaml